Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

 The Process of Working With an Agent

-Once you are actually in contact with an agent, you can begin the process of identifying and buying an annuity.
+Once you contact an agent, you can begin the process of identifying and buying an annuity.

-This process will look a little different from advisor to advisor, but some of the same general steps are followed.
-Initially, they will be interested in diving into your financial situation holistically.
+This process differs from advisor to advisor, but some of the same general steps are followed.
+Initially, they will be interested in learning more about your personal and financial situation.

 “I actually encourage them to come out and sit down and just have a conversation first without looking at a product or looking at a company,” Chalisa said.
 “I need to first understand what is it that they’re trying to accomplish.”